square/maximum-awesome/README.md

 Vim to your heart’s content.
 However, we’d love to incorporate your changes and improve Vim for everyone, so feel free to fork Maximum Awesome and open some pull requests!

+## Uninstall

+    rake uninstall

+Note that this won't remove everything, but your vim configuration should be reset to whatever it was before installing.
+Some uninstallation steps will be manual.

 ## Contribute

 1. Fork it